The Year We Learned to Fly

 Illustrator

 The Year We Learned to Fly is a richly layered picture book about imagination, ancestral strength, and the inner freedom children can claim even when the world feels confining.
 Jacqueline Woodson and Rafael López follow two siblings who learn that flying begins in the mind, in stories, and in the legacy of those who came before them.
 For readers seeking Black picture books, diverse picture books, and artful read-alouds about resilience and possibility, this is a standout contemporary classic.
 Especially strong for conversations about Black identity, joy, history, and self-worth.
 Best for ages 4 to 8, with enough depth for conversation after the last page.
+Find more diverse picture books featuring BIPOC stories, then try Chooch Helped picture book next.

 4